grd/FreePDM/ConceptOfDesign/FreePDM_Install/Commands.md

 ## FreePDM Documentation

+### Show icons of FreeCAD files

+This option provides the possibility to display a screenshot of the model within the FreeCAD file as the file thumbnail.

+Within FreeCAD:

+`Edit` ➡️ `Preferences` ➡️ `General` ➡️ `Document` ➡️ `Save thumbnail into project when saving document`

+Note: leave the 128 number

 ### Code Snippets
 There is no way to add a button/menu entry from python to a workbench which is added with cpp (c++).
 So here is a comparison how to do that with python and with cpp.